googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 ![PaintGlyph and PaintLinearGradient tables are used to fill a triangle shape with a linear gradient.](images/colr_shape_gradient.png)

-**Figure 5.33 PaintGlyph and PaintLinearGradient tables used to fill a shape with a linear gradient.**
+**Figure 5.33 PaintGlyph and PaintLinearGradient tables used to fill a shape with a linear gradient**

 The child of a PaintGlyph table is not, however, limited to one of the basic fill formats.
 Rather, the child can be the root of a sub-graph that describes